dracula/ableton-live/INSTALL.md

 ##### Mac #####

 1. Find the Ableton 10 application in your Applications folder, right click on it and select Show Package Contents.
-Then inside the app, head into Content > App Resources > Themes and drop the theme in there.
+Then inside the app, head into Content > App Resources > Themes and drop the **Dracula.ask** file in there.

 ##### Windows #####

-1. Drop the theme into C:\ProgramData\Ableton\Live 10 Suite\Resources\Themes.
+1. Drop the **Dracula.ask** file into C:\ProgramData\Ableton\Live 10 Suite\Resources\Themes.

 ##### Ableton #####